Learn

 Fast Food vs Homemade – which burgers are healthier?

 Who doesn’t love a juicy, delicious burger, but how does a home-made burger stack up nutritionally against a fast-food meal combo?
-Registered Nutritionist, Regina Wypych, looks at some recent research on takeaway combo meals and compares this to a home-cooked Kiwi burger.
+Our Nutrition Team look at some research on takeaway combo meals and compares this to a home-cooked Kiwi burger.

 How do we eat healthier?
-If you ask the New Zealand Nutrition Foundation CEO, Sarah Hanrahan, she’d simply say ‘just get in the kitchen and cook’.
-Sarah claims most things cooked from scratch at home are likely to be healthier than meals purchased pre-made or from a takeaway outlet.
+If you ask a Registered Dietitian or Nutritionist, they would most likely say ‘just get in the kitchen and cook’.
+Most things cooked from scratch at home are likely to be healthier than meals purchased pre-made or from a takeaway outlet.
 But what about family favourites, such as burgers?
 Is a homemade version really any healthier than one purchased from a fast-food chain?

-The University of Auckland’s School of Population Health recently conducted research on takeaway combos, which is often the way we eat fast food, with optional fries, soft drinks, and maybe a dessert.
-They analysed serving sizes and nutrition information of various combos from 20 fast-food chains and compared kilojoules (calories), sugar, sodium (salt) and saturated fat of the meal combos with daily maximum recommended intakes*.
+Research from The University of Auckland’s School of Population Health looked into serving sizes and nutritional information of takeaway combos from 20 fast-food chains (which is often the way we eat fast food, with optional fries, soft drinks, and maybe a dessert).
+They compared kilojoules (calories), sugar, sodium (salt) and saturated fat of the meal combos with daily maximum recommended intakes*.

 Given that a combo meal is just one of three meals a person might eat in a day, there were no surprises to find half the combos examined provided a median of 46% of an adult’s daily energy requirements, 89% of their daily maximum recommended sodium intake, 81% of the maximum recommended added sugar and 46% of their maximum intake of saturated fat.